 The impact of computer hacking can be significant, with consequences ranging from financial loss to reputational damage to national security threats.
+Caesars Entertainment and MGM paid millions to hackers recently due to a ransomware attack that ground their operations to a halt.
 In recent years, several high-profile hacking incidents have made headlines, including the Equifax data breach, which exposed the personal information of over 147 million people (Lopez, 2017), and the WannaCry ransomware attack, which affected more than 200,000 systems in 150 countries (Bhandari et al., 2018).

 Hackers often use ransomware attacks as a way to extort money from individuals or organizations.
 Ransomware is a type of malware that encrypts a victim’s files, making them inaccessible until a ransom is paid to unlock them.

 Hackers typically spread ransomware through phishing emails or by exploiting security vulnerabilities in software or systems.
 Once the ransomware is installed on a victim’s computer, the hacker demands payment in exchange for the decryption key that will restore access to the encrypted files.

 There are a few reasons why hackers might choose to use ransomware attacks:

 - To make a profit: Ransomware attacks can be an effective way for hackers to make money, as victims may be willing to pay a ransom in order to regain access to their important files.

 - To disrupt operations: Ransomware attacks can cause significant disruption to an organization’s operations, making them an attractive option for hackers looking to cause chaos or damage.

 - To cover their tracks: Some hackers may use ransomware as a way to distract from other activities they are engaging in, such as stealing sensitive data.
 By encrypting files and demanding a ransom, the hacker can divert attention away from the real target of their attack.